Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 Santino: cute Charcuterie spot that is the sister restaurant of the above.

-O'Munaciella: restaurant popular with the locals offering pizza and traditional Tuscan dishes.
+O'Munaciella: popular with the locals for pizza and traditional Tuscan dishes.

 Day trips from Florence, Italy